For Good Measure

 A great substitution can be a lifesaver.
 But imagine a substitute even better than the original.

-Here are 10 Substitutions—in no particular order—that qualify as recipephanies because they are easy to keep on hand and can save money, shelf space, waste, and even work.
+Here are 10 Great Recipe Substitutions—in no particular order—that qualify as recipephanies because they are easy to keep on hand and can save money, shelf space, waste, and even work.
 They’re so successful, we’ve made many of them permanent replacements in our recipes.

 1 Unsweetened Baking Chocolate